dero/HIDeous/README.md

 ; If the app keeps missing keys, try increasing this.
 KeyWaitTime=30

-; Whether to run the app automatically when the current user logs in.
-RunOnStartup=1

 ; ✅ Edit this section to name your keyboards.
 ; Left side = Any name you want to give your keyboard.